juju-solutions/bigdata-community/README.md

 big data solutions to good use.

-The mission of the Juju big data team is to offer a simple and repeatable method for deploying big data solutions.
+The mission of the Juju big data team is to offer a simple and repeatable method for deploying big data environments.
 We've created a "pluggable" model using Juju charms and bundles to let users focus on the fun part (actually solving big data problems) without worrying about the intricacies of configuring core Hadoop services.